mathewlowry/myhub-gpt/Co-creating your physical event with your online community 1.md

 And, in a perfect world, the speakers in each workshop would also work together to find the threads connecting their respective event items and elaborate a full workshop description.

 Will that happen?
 As I write this I have no idea - that's why it's an experiment, which is appropriate enough, given that it's atproto.science.
-I already know that it won't be perfect - for example, as I'm the author of all the subpages, I'll be getting all the notifications of comments, not the speakers.
-And there aren't (yet) any notifications when a Leaflet is mentioned on Bluesky, or when your Bluesky address is mentioned on Leaflet.
+I already know that it won't be perfect - for example, as I'm the author of all the subpages, I - not the actual speaker - will get all the notifications of comments.
+And there aren't *any* notifications when a Leaflet is mentioned on Bluesky.

-All of which means the speakers will have to visit their Leaflet subpage to stay on top of comments and Bluesky conversations about their event item (although if they subscribe to their page, they'll see the latter via their Leaflet Reader custom feed).
+So the speakers will have to visit their Leaflet page to stay on top of comments and Bluesky conversations about their event item (although if they subscribe to their page, they'll see the latter via their Leaflet Reader custom feed).
 A good implementation of standard.site within an event website would steer all these notifications to the appropriate DID.

 But even if there is very little interaction, at the very least I will have learnt a little bit about how Leaflet and standard.site works, which is directly relevant to my atproto.science workshop: [Coopetition in the ATmosphere](https://leaflet.pub/7c7be6b7-1dbc-4aae-8f32-f5314aa99f90?page=019c60e7-6d9d-7773-a1b3-6521afff8f21).

-So if you can't make it to my workshop, let's chat about it online via the above subpage.
+So if you can't make it to my workshop, let's chat about it online.
 And if you can, let me know what you'd like to bring to the discussion when we meet face2face.

 ---